TDEE & BMR Calculator

 • Sedentary (little or no exercise) =1.2

-• Lightly active (light exercise 1–3 days/week)=1.375
+• Lightly active (light exercise 1–3 days/week) =1.375

-• Moderately active (moderate exercise 3–5 days/week)=1.55
+• Moderately active (moderate exercise 3–5 days/week) =1.55

-• Very active (hard exercise 6–7 days/week)=1.725
+• Very active (heavy exercise 6–7 days/week) =1.725

 What is Thermic Effect of Food ?